Dmitri-Sintsov/django-jinja-knockout/docs/forms.rst

 .. highlight:: python

-Such "forms" do not contain ``<input>`` elements and thus cannot be submitted, additionally you may inherit from ``UnchangeableModelMixin``::
+Such "forms" do not contain ``<input>`` elements and thus cannot be submitted.
+Additionally you may inherit from ``UnchangeableModelMixin``::

     from django_jinja_knockout.forms import UnchangeableModelMixin